isnolan/nestjs/packages/payment/README.md

 @Injectable()
 export class AppService {
   constructor(private readonly stripe: StripeProviderService) {}
-  // All platform event
+  // All provider event
-  @OnSubscriptionEvent({ platform: 'all', event: 'all' }) handleALLEventSuccess(data: any) {
+  @OnSubscriptionEvent({ provider: 'all', event: 'all' }) handleALLEventSuccess(data: any) {
     console.log(`[all]all:`, data);
   }

-  // Unified events for all platforms
+  // Unified events for all provider
-  @OnSubscriptionEvent({ platform: 'all', event: 'RENEWED' }) // handleStripeSubsriptionSuccess(data: any) {
+  @OnSubscriptionEvent({ provider: 'all', event: 'RENEWED' }) // handleStripeSubsriptionSuccess(data: any) {
     console.log(`[all]RENEWED:`, data);
   }

-  // Original events of the specified platform
+  // Original events of the specified provider
-  @OnSubscriptionEvent({ platform: 'all', event: 'invoice.paid' }) // origin event
+  @OnSubscriptionEvent({ provider: 'all', event: 'invoice.paid' }) // origin event
   handleStripeOriginEventSuccess(data: any) {
     console.log(`[all]invoice.paid:`, data);
   }

-  // All events on the specified platform
+  // All events on the specified provider
-  @OnSubscriptionEvent({ platform: 'apple', event: 'all' }) handleAppleSubsriptionSuccess(data: any) {
+  @OnSubscriptionEvent({ provider: 'apple', event: 'all' }) handleAppleSubsriptionSuccess(data: any) {
     console.log(`[apple]all:`, data);
   }